minad/consult/README.md

 the minibuffer and the buffer to perform recursive editing while a search is ongoing.
 In case you do not like live previews or find them distracting, for each of the commands supporting preview, there is a customizable variable which allows disabling the preview.
+In order for live previews to work you must enable `consult-preview-mode`.

 ## Package configuration